SDGforskning/sdg-strings/SDG11_query_action_WoS.md

 The basic structure is improve + safe + Transport systems

 Challenge: The term "transport system" is used in several subjects as biology, chemistry and transport of oil.
 This is solved by limiting the search with terms concerning land transport.
 It is also difficult to exclude freight transport.
+(We could focus on transport, not transport systems.)

 ```Ceylon =